Administrative divisions of Virginia: Wave of consolidations, town-to-city conversions

 Partially because independent cities are immune from annexation by adjacent localities, an action much-feared by those in many communities, in the mid 20th century, a wave of consolidations of local governments led to almost the entire southeastern portion of Virginia progressively becoming a web of adjoining independent cities.
 Many incorporated (formally constituted) localities, including counties, cities, and towns, some over 250 years old, became legally extinct between 1952 and 1975.
 A law passed by the General Assembly in 1960 allowed any city and adjacent county to consolidate by mutual agreement.
 Of the 10 current independent cities of the Hampton Roads region, fully 8 of them adjoin others.
 In the region, only the cities of Franklin and Williamsburg are surrounded by traditional counties.

 This transition left the region with some oddities, such as the entire Virginia portion of the Great Dismal Swamp being located entirely within cities (Chesapeake and Suffolk) and the rise of Virginia Beach to the most populous city in the state (usurping Norfolk), even though it lacks the urban characteristics typically associated with large cities.
-It was noted by some academicians that the primary motivation for the changes in most, if not all, instances was fear of annexation, rather than more positive factors.